-We recently learned through the El PaísWhich arose the first certified passive house in Spain (PHPP).
-The building block that allows you to save up to 90% of energy consumption.
+We recently learned through the El País, which was the first certified passive house in Spain (PHPP).
+The insulated building that saves up to 90% of energy consumption.
 The architect of this project

-Giuseppe Bunyesc is that after completing a master of sustainable architecture in Belgium, made the prototype with great results.
-This residence on the outskirts of Lleida in fact, includes not only the traditional ecological criteria (solar panels, good insulation etc...), but also proposes a system of construction, with self-supporting prefabricated trusses, to complete the work within a few weeks and, of course , for dry construction.
-The pillar structure is contained in the tables of recycled wood (OSB) that form the inner lining.
-The outer walls are made of panels of wood fiber, and there are almost 20 cm of wool to maintain the temperature of the house.
+it is Giuseppe Bunyesc who after completing a master in sustainable architecture in Belgium, made the prototype with excellent results.
+In fact, this residence on the outskirts of Lleida includes not only the traditional ecological criteria (solar panels, good insulation, etc.), but also offers a construction system, with prefabricated self-supporting elements in wood, to complete the works within a few weeks and, of course , for dry construction.
+The pillar structure is enclosed in recycled wood planks (OSB) which form the internal cladding.
+The exterior walls are made of wood fiber panels, and there are nearly 20 cm of wool to maintain the temperature of the house.